 - To request towing or other assistance when a vehicle stops working, has a flat tire or runs out of fuel

-All call boxes in San Bernardino County are equipped with instructions inside the call box, explaining how to use the call box.
-Call boxes are simple to use:
+All call boxes in San Bernardino County are equipped with instructions inside the call box and are simple to use:

-- Open the box, pick up the phone handset and press the red button one time.
+- Open the box, pick up the phone handset and press the green button for a voice connection or the red button for a Teletype (TTY) connection.

 - When an operator answers, he/she will ask you a series of questions.